ecnepsnai/uptimed/README.md

 ## Resource Usage

 uptime has a very small footprint.
-The vast majority of its time will be idiling between heartbeats and consumes only about a megabyte of memory at any given time.
+The vast majority of its time will be idling between heartbeats and consumes only about a megabyte of memory at any given time.